 Veteran TV actor Lorne Greene brought a tremendous amount of gravitas to the role of Commander Adama, the leader of the Colonial Fleet on the original Battlestar Galactica.
 The man always had to balance out the needs of family against the demands of leadership, and the program was vastly better when Mr. Greene was given ample time to command.
 Though he's no longer with us, he was born on this day back in 1915.

 I've never understood all of the hate for Tim Burton's Mars Attacks (1996); I thought it had just the right mix of farce and satire to make for some great SciFi laughs.
-In any event, Joe Don Baker had a great supporting role as a redneck intent upon taking it to the Martians in the film, and Baker was born on this day in 1936.
-[Source: IMDB.com]
+In any event, Joe Don Baker had a great supporting role as a redneck intent upon taking it to the Martians in the film, and -- though he's no longer with us -- Baker was born on this day in 1936.

-Maud Adams is one of the only 'Bond Girls' to make appearances in not one but two of the Bond films: The Man With the Golden Gun and Octopussy.
+Model-turned-actress Maud Adams is one of the only 'Bond Girls' to make appearances in not one but three of the Bond films: The Man With the Golden Gun (1974), Octopussy (1983), and A View To A Kill (1985).
 As for SciFi, she had a role alongside James Caan in 1975's Rollerball.
+Other forays into the realms of the Fantastic include such projects as Tattoo (1981) and Silent Night Deadly Night 4: Initiation (1990).
 Adams was born on this day in 1945.

 Veteran character actor Cliff De Young played a key role in the premiere episode of Fox TV's The X-Files back in 1993.
 The talented man has also played characters aboard The Hunger (1983), The Twilight Zone, Star Trek: Deep Space Nine, Time Trax, the Robocop TV series, Lois & Clark: The New Adventures of Superman, the Timecop TV series, and Threshold.
 De Young was born on this day in 1945.

 Ah, what could have been ... if the lovely Joanna Kerns had been allowed to hang around the greater universe of television's V. As it stands, she only appeared in the original miniseries.
+Interestingly enough, IMDB.com reports that the lady's professional debut was a small part aboard the 1975 telefilm It's A Bird ...
+It's A Plane ...
+It's Superman.
+She also showed up and got paid for appearing aboard Coma (1978), Street Hawk, Aliens In The Family, and Eastwick.
 Kerns was born on this day in 1953.
-[Source: IMDB.com]

 Raphael Sbarge has a face that has popped up in any number of SciFi properties.
 The versatile actor has booked appearances in Quantum Leap, The Hidden II, SeaQuest 2032, Nowhere Man, Independence Day, Dark Skies, Star Trek: Voyager, and Journeyman.
 He's also contributed voice-work to several Star Wars video game projects as well as the Mass Effect franchise.
 Sbarge was born on this day in 1964.